DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 - **Existing Processes**

 Currently the customer has no tool similar to the one we are creating.
-They have identified TURN as a useful protocol for their R&D needs and require a tool that implments the protocol in a way that is accessable.
+They have identified TURN as a useful protocol for their R&D needs and require a tool that implements the protocol in a way that is accessible.
 Our capstone will be delivered to our customer as a CLI tool but our implementation of TURN will be delivered separately for the customer to continue working on it.
 As of right now our customer will take our tool but it is highly likely that they will use our implementation to add to already existing research.

 - **Market Research**

-- Tailscale

-There are many multimedia applications of the TURN protocol for P2P networking for peers behind NAT.
-The closest solution to this project would be Tailscale, which uses the wireguard protocol.
-Tailscale is a VPN service that allows any device you own to become accessible anywhere in the world through a secure VPN acting as an intermediary between the two devices.

 - Wireguard

 Tailscale makes use of the Wireguard protocol, which is an open source encrypted networking protocol.
 Wireguard is labeled as a general purpose Virtual Private Network that is cross platform and considered an extremely simple, while safe solution to networking needs.
 The protocol can be implemented in under 4,000 lines of code making it much smaller and faster than OpenVPN or OpenSSL, which are similar services.
+Wireguard also uses advanced cryptography protocols like the Noise framework, Curve25519, ChaCha20, Poly1305, and more.

 Similar to TURN, Wireguard encapsulates IP packets over UDP.
 The user then adds a simple network interface and configures Wireguard with their private key and their peers public keys.
 Then the packet transfer process can begin.
 This process is meant to be as simple and easy to use as SSH.
+Additionally, Wireguard is extremely lightweight and utilizes lightweight tunnels from the client to each of its peers.
+When two tailscale clients are behind NATs and a firewall Tailscale falls back on the STUN and ICE protocols to make these connections work.

+- Tailscale

+There are many multimedia applications of the TURN protocol for P2P networking for peers behind NAT.
+The closest complete solution to this project would be Tailscale.
+Tailscale is a VPN service that allows any device you own to become accessible anywhere in the world through a secure VPN acting as an intermediary between the two devices.

 The goal of our capstone is to provide a very similar product that uses TURN Servers as an intermediary, rather than Virtual Private Networks.
+Just like Tailscale our product will rely on the the STUN and ICE protocols, which are the foundational layers to the TURN protocol.

 - **Discovery Insights**

 In our research we found two primary objectives we need to accomplish.
 First is implementing the TURN and STUN protocols in accordance with the applicable RFCs.
 We hope to accomplish this by assembling packets using various python networking libraries like dpkt and scapy.
 The second objective is to implement a secure authentication method for the protocol.
 In order to achieve secure authentication we will do research on TLS and Certifications.
 The final result will simply be a merge of both implementations that should work together seamlessly.
-Our ultimate goal is that the CLI tool will be operate similar to tools like Metasploit.
+Our ultimate goal is that the CLI tool will be operate similar to tools like Metasploit to make the user experience easy and simple to use.

 ## Proposed Design and Architecture